fudanzz/fudanzz.github.io/_posts/2016-10-24-rest-api-design.markdown

 ### API Overview

-end user:

-- product manager:
-- api developer:
-- api tester:
-- api operation:

-design principle
+### API Design principle

-- don’t surprise your user
+- don’t surprise your end user
 - focus on use cases
 - copy successful APIs
 - REST is not always best
-- focus on developer experice
+- focus on developer experience
-### What is Origin

-origin=schema+host+port

-so there will be exact value check or * check

-CORS is fully supported in the following  browsers:

-- Chrome 3+

-- Firefox 3.5+

-- Safari 4+

-- Internet Explorer 10+

-- Opera 12+

-### Process
+### API Design Process

-- The browser sends the Origin header to indicate where a request is coming from.(An origin is defined as the scheme, host, and port portion of a URL.)

-- The server responds with the Access-Control-Allow-Origin header if the request is valid.

-- Setting the Access-Control-Allow-Origin header to * allows cross-origin requests from any client; etting the Access-Control-Allow-Origin header to a specific origin value only allows cross-origin requests from that specific client.
+- define your api biz value
+- define your api metrics
+- articulate your api use cases
+- api schema model and best practice

 ### preflight request